-The latest iteration, DOCSIS 3.1, has raised the bar once again with downstream speeds up to 10 Gbps and upstream speeds up to 2 Gbps.
+The latest iteration, DOCSIS 3.1, has raised the bar once again with downstream speeds up to 10 Gbps and upstream speeds up to 2 Gbps, enabling service providers to offer gigabit internet services to their customers.
 Speeds in this range had previously only been possible using fiber optic technology, so this breakthrough with DOCSIS 3.1 technology has provided service providers flexibility in maintaining existing coax to home connections without significantly impacting performance.

-DOCSIS 3.1 has incorporated multiple advancements to make cable a viable player in the ultra-high-speed arena.
+DOCSIS 3.1 has incorporated multiple advancements to make cable a viable player in the ultra- high- speed arena.
+Deployment of 3.1 is backward compatible, so customers who delay taking the higher speeds don’t have to upgrade their modem.
 The improvements engendered by DOCSIS 3.1 merit a closer look at the basic components of DOCSIS, and the opportunities for optimized speed, bandwidth and reliability that have been realized within them.

 The physical layer (PHY), as the name suggests, refers to the visible hardware elements of the system, including the equipment and wiring, as well as the frequencies used for transmission.
-Utilizing carriers in the range of 25 – 50 kHz wide, thousands of signals can now occupy the same cable that once housed a single television connection.
+Utilizing carriers in the range of 25 – 50 kHz wide, thousands of signals can now occupy the same cable that once carried only a few analog television channels.
 These signals take the form of sub-carriers, disseminating the signal into discrete elements that are later recombined by the receiver, thereby optimizing density and throughput.

 To put skinny carriers to work, improved technology to minimize or eliminate the guard-banding or spacing between signals was necessary.
 In DOCSIS 3.1, this has been accomplished through orthogonal frequency division multiplexing (OFDM).
 This technology takes the existing concept of channel bonding, first seen in DOCSIS 3.0, and builds upon it through the principle of mathematical orthogonality.
 Essentially, subcarrier signals placed side by side are transmitted orthogonally to one another, thereby enabling the receiver to accurately demodulate the individual signals.
 This concept is graphically equivalent to the peak of one wave aligning with the low point of an adjacent wave of the same frequency.